OSGConnect/connectbook/start/scaling-up/submit-multiple-jobs.md

 Below are different HTCondor submit file examples for submitting batches of multiple jobs and, where applicable, how to indicate the differences between jobs in a batch with user-defined variables.
-Additional examples and use cases are provided futher below:
+Additional examples and use cases are provided further below:

 1.  ***[queue <N\>](#process)*** - will submit *N* number of jobs.
 Examples include performing replications, where the same job must be repeated *N* number